IRS Tax Whistleblower Reward Program

 The IRS Whistleblower Program works by allowing individuals to submit information about potential tax violations to the IRS Whistleblower Office.
 The Whistleblower Office will then review the information and determine whether to investigate the matter.
 If the IRS decides to investigate, the whistleblower’s confidentiality will be protected to the maximum extent permitted by law.
 The program also provides protections against retaliation.

 There are no restrictions on who can file an IRS whistleblower claim.
 Those with first-hand knowledge of non-compliance are encouraged to come forward and play a vital role in ensuring that everyone pays their fair share of taxes.
 If the IRS collects taxes, penalties, or interest as a result of the whistleblower’s information, the whistleblower may be eligible for a reward between 15% to 30% of the amount recovered.
-The amount of the reward depends on several factors but is generally based on the value of the information provided and its significance in aiding the IRS in recovering unpaid taxes.
+The reward for reporting tax evasion depends on several factors but is generally based on the value of the information provided and its significance in aiding the IRS in recovering unpaid taxes.
 Due to the volume of tips and the sensitivity of initiating an investigation into taxes, the IRS will generally only investigate tips that are highly detailed, succinctly articulated with a basis in law and fact about why there is a violation and to what extent and has significant money in play.

 IRS Whistleblower Awards